-Since its inception in 2006, the NIHR has significantly increased the scale of clinical research in the NHS, particularly through the Clinical Research Network.
-The enthusiastic engagement of NHS clinicians is an essential condition for sustaining and building on this success, particularly given the many competing demands on clinician time and resources.
-These awards recognise outstanding contributions of NHS consultants and trainees to the conduct of NIHR Clinical Research Network Portfolio studies.
+Since its inception in 2006, the NIHR has significantly increased the scale of clinical research in the NHS, particularly through NIHR CRN.
+The enthusiastic engagement of trainees and trainee networks is an essential condition for sustaining and building on this success, particularly given the many competing demands on clinician time and resources.
+These awards aim to recognise outstanding contributions of NHS clinicians to the conduct of NIHR CRN Portfolio research studies.

-Applicants should set out how they would use the prize money to increase their contribution to NIHR Clinical Research Network Portfolio studies in future.
-This may be in the form of support for a personal development plan, or support to develop the Trainee Network further.
+As part of the application process, the applicants had to set out how they would use the prize money to increase their contribution to NIHR CRN Portfolio studies in the future.

 The inaugural Royal College of Anaesthetists (RCoA) and Clinical Research Network awards 2016 were presented at the RCoA 25th Anniversary Meeting on 8 March 2017.
 The meeting marked a yearlong celebration of RCoA gaining its Royal Charter.
 Her Royal Highness Princess Royal, RCoA's Royal Patron, presented the awards: